 That is why I am impatient with generic advice about making hard calls.
 Difficulty usually means high significance.
 The outcome depends heavily on a weak assumption.
 Either get better information, or change the decision so it depends less on that assumption.
 Sometimes the honest answer is a different option.
 I walk through that translation in making difficult decisions as a leader.

-I have seen the same thing in rougher settings.
-Picture an emergency water-pipe repair crew.
+Senior people often mistake airtime for leadership.
+They speak first, the room bends around them, and then everyone pretends a discussion took place.
+I have seen it in rougher settings too: picture an emergency water-pipe repair crew.
 One leader asks where the traffic barriers should go.
 Another says the crew may still be there after dark, with school traffic about to build, then asks for ideas.
 The second leader gives Purpose and Context.
 The crew can actually think.
-The first leader has merely asked for noise.
+If you open with your conclusion, you get compliance and silence.
+In my experience, experts help keep this nonsense alive because selling a model is safer than owning a decision.

 How decision making for leaders works in strategy